Reelix/reepwn/README.md

 - Finding root owned directories that you can write to
 - Finding root owned directories that your group can access
 - Finding root owned files that you can edit
+- Finding specific user files that you can view

 Usage
 -----